ZeeMackic/ELK-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the three playbook files (install-elk.yml, filebeat.yml, and metricbeat.yml) to the /etc/ansible/roles directory on your control node.
-If you do not have them in the folder use nano to create the YAML files.
+- Copy the three playbook files or use nano to create the (install_elk.yml, filebeat.yml, and metricbeat.yml) to the /etc/ansible/roles directory on your control node.
 - Update the /etc/ansible/hosts file.
 You will need to include a group called elkservers which contains the IP address of the server you wish to install the ELK stack on.
 - Create a group called webservers with the IP addresses of the target machines you wish to monitor.
 - The [webservers] group should have your Web 1 and Web 2 machines on it, while [elk] should have the ELK vm.